pwbriggs/music-assistant.github.io/docs/player-support/index.md

+---
+title: Player Support
+description: Information Relevant to all Player Providers
+---

 # Player Providers

 For specific player provider information refer to the relevant section in this document.
 Most players are enabled by default and will be automatically discovered by Music Assistant.